 - Email the essay and activities resume to BCTL@loras.edu.

 - 2 recommendations (from non-family members) who can speak to your faith commitment and leadership qualities.
-Recommenders should submit their letter and form using the Online Reference Form button below.
+Recommenders should submit their letter and form using our Online Reference Form.

 For additional information feel free to please contact Dr. Amanda Osheim at firstname.lastname@example.org or 563.588.7506.